petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ```{include} /_snippets/run-liferay-portal.md
 ```

 When signed in, [retrieve the site's ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
-You'll use this ID in several service calls.
+Use this ID in several service calls.

 Then, follow these steps: